The Dynamics of Particle-Particle Correlations and the Ridge Effect in Proton-Proton Collisions: Introduction

-Recently, a number of experimental studies has given valuable new information but has not resolved the mystery of the ridge effect in small systems.
+Recently, a number of experimental studies have given valuable new information but have not resolved the mystery of the ridge effect in small systems.
 Collective behaviour of final-state hadrons was studied in high-multiplicity events at photoproduction and deep inelastic $e p$ scattering at a centre-of-mass energy of 318 GeV with the ZEUS detector at HERA~\cite{ZEUS:2021qzg}.
 In that study, neither the measurements in photoproduction processes nor those in neutral current deep inelastic scattering showed significant collective behaviour similar to what was observed in high-multiplicity hadronic collisions.
 Furthermore, measurements of two-particle angular correlations of charged particles emitted in hadronic Z decays were presented in Ref.~\cite{Badea:2019vey}.
 The analysis was done with archived $e^+$ $e^{-}$ annihilation data at a center-of-mass energy of 91 GeV which were collected with the ALEPH detector at LEP.
 There, no significant enhancement of long-range correlations was observed.
 A subsequent analysis on data with a center-of-mass energy of up to 209 GeV identified a long-range near-side excess in the correlation function when calculating particle kinematic variables with respect to the thrust axis~\cite{Chen:2023njr}.
-Last year, ALICE released a study of the ridge yield measured in a hadronic system of similar multiplicity to the multiplicity of events that come from $e^+$ $e^{-}$ annihilation.
+Very recently, ALICE released a study~\cite{ALICE:2023ulm} (see also Ref.~\cite{ALICE:2023lyr}) of the ridge yield measured in a hadronic system of similar multiplicity to the multiplicity of events that come from $e^+$ $e^{-}$ annihilation.
 The ridge yield was substantially larger than what was observed by the ALEPH analysis for center-of-mass energy of 91 GeV.
+Furthermore, CMS has reported the observation of enhanced long-range elliptic anisotropies inside high-multiplicity jets in pp collisions~\cite{CMS:2023iam}.
 All these are quite indicative that the mechanisms for ridge yield production in very small hadronic systems are not understood and that more theoretical investigation is needed.

 With the present work, we want to study whether the QCD dynamics that governs the hardest subprocesses in proton-proton collisions could be responsible for correlations at small azimuthal angles (near side) and large rapidity separations.
 Typically, in a fixed order calculation, the partonic cross-section is a very low multiplicity event before hadronization, two outgoing partons at leading order (LO), three outgoing partons at next-to-leading order (NLO) and four outgoing partons at next-to-next-to-leading order (NNLO).
 If the near side correlations were dictated by the hard scattering part, leaving aside the fact that probably one could easily theoretically compute them, we would be able to see them at any multiplicity events which is not the case.
 On the other hand, going beyond a fixed order calculation for the partonic cross-section, in particular in the high energy limit of QCD (more accurately, the multi-Regge limit), we know that we have the emergence of interesting effects regarding the dominant dynamics, such as the decoupling of the rapidity from the transverse degrees of freedom, the reggeization of the $t$-channel exchanged gluons and rapid increase of the amount of small-$x$ gluons with similar transverse momenta in the colliding protons.
 Actually, this rapid increase of the number of gluons in the protons eventually leads to unitarity violation at very high energies and the main mechanism to restore the latter is the introduction of parton saturation~\cite{Gribov:1983ivg}, a key concept within the framework of CGC.